fortrabbit/help/docs/bitbucket.md

 ---

 [Bitbucket](https://bitbucket.org?utm_source=fortrabbit) is a Git hosting service that offers advanced Git work-flows, such as 'pull requests'.
 It offers private repos in a free plan and is a popular choice in combination with fortrabbit.
-It also offers [paid plans](https://bitbucket.org/product/pricing) for "growing teams".
+It also offers [paid plans](https://www.atlassian.com/software/bitbucket/pricing) for "growing teams".
 Bitbucket is similar to GitHub, please hop over to the [GitHub integration](github) article to learn about available work-flows, like having two remotes.

 ## Deployment pipeline

 Bitbucket has pipelines to handle hooks to build stuff.
-In order for BitBucket to push to your fortrabbit App, you have to [create an SSH key pair with Bitbucket](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html) and then [add the public key to your fortrabbit App](access-methods#toc-app-only-ssh-keys).
+In order for Bitbucket to push to your fortrabbit App, you have to [create an SSH key pair with Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/using-ssh-keys-in-bitbucket-pipelines/) and then [add the public key to your fortrabbit App](access-methods#toc-app-only-ssh-keys).

+You will also need to 'fetch' the public key from the fortrabbit deploy service.
+Do that with the Bitbucket dashboard under repository settings > SSH keys > Known hosts.
+Add `deploy.{region}.frbit.com`.

 ### Example pipeline